 Yes!
 If anytime you feel stuck in your trading journey you can always ask one of the members in our Profit Surge Trader chatroom.

-We have a tight knit group and I’m constantly hopping in the chats to answer as many questions as I can.
+We have a tight knit group and I’m constantly hopping in the chats to answer the most common questions.

 If you need to talk to someone over the phone, you can always contact our dedicated support team.
-Our support team is U.S based and open from 9AM - 4PM eastern time Mon-Fri ready to help you out with whatever you need.
+Our support team is U.S based and open from 9AM - 4PM eastern time Mon-Fri ready to help you out with whatever questions you have about your subscription.

 Question #7: Is your ordering process secure?